 DynaResource alleged, among other things, that Goldgroup has wrongfully used and disseminated confidential information and data belonging to DynaResource, and materially misrepresented Goldgroup's ownership interest in the San José de Gracia project.
 Goldgroup owns a 50% interest in DynaMexico, which owns 100% of the San José de Gracia project.
-Goldgroup has properly disclosed its interest in the San José de Gracia project.
-Goldgroup has not improperly used any DynaResource confidential information.
+Goldgroup has properly disclosed its interest in the San José de Gracia project, has not materially misrepresented it, and has not improperly used any DynaResource confidential information.
 Goldgroup denies all such allegations by DynaResource, has moved to dismiss the lawsuit, and intends to vigorously defend itself and its interests.